Bootstrap Diagnostic Tests: introduction

 In this paper, we show the novel result that the bootstrap delivers, as a by-product, consistent (diagnostic) tests of invalid specification which do not induce any pre-testing bias into subsequent inference procedures when the null of valid specification is not rejected.
-That is, post-test (conditional) inference is asymptotically \emph{exact} when conditioning is upon the bootstrap tests not rejecting the null hypothesis of valid specification.\footnote{We do not address the issue of how to make valid statistical inference once violations are detected.}
+That is, post-test (conditional) inference is asymptotically \emph{exact} when conditioning is upon the bootstrap tests not rejecting the null hypothesis of valid specification.

-Our approach starts from the observation that -- usually upon mild additional requirements -- a bootstrap analog of $T_{n}$, say $T_{n}^{\ast}:=n^{1/2} (\hat{\theta}_{n}^{\ast}-\hat{\theta}_{n})/\hat{\sigma}_{n}$, will also be asymptotically normal under valid specification; i.e., $T_{n}^{\ast} \overset{d^{\ast}}{\rightarrow}_{p}Z$, with `$\overset{d^{\ast}}{\rightarrow }_{p}$' denoting convergence in distribution conditionally on $D_{n}$; see Appendix~\ref{Appendix notation} for a formal definition.
+Our approach starts from the observation that -- usually under mild additional requirements -- a bootstrap analog of $T_{n}$, say $T_{n}^{\ast}:=n^{1/2} (\hat{\theta}_{n}^{\ast}-\hat{\theta}_{n})/\hat{\sigma}_{n}$ or $T_{n}^{\ast }:=n^{1/2}(\hat{\theta}_{n}^{\ast}-\hat{\theta}_{n})/\hat{\sigma}_{n}^{\ast}$, will also be asymptotically normal under valid specification; i.e., $T_{n}^{\ast}\overset{d^{\ast}}{\rightarrow}_{p}Z$, with `$\overset{d^{\ast} }{\rightarrow}_{p}$' denoting convergence in distribution conditionally on $D_{n}$; see Appendix~\ref{Appendix notation} for a formal definition.
 In contrast, under invalid specification, $T_{n}^{\ast}$ may no longer be asymptotically normal; rather, it usually has a non-Gaussian, random limiting distribution; see Cavaliere and Georgiev (2020) and the references therein.
-For instance, randomness of the limiting bootstrap measure may arise when (i) the score contributions have infinite variance (Athreya, 1987; Knight, 1989; Cavaliere, Georgiev and Taylor, 2016), (ii) when the data are non-stationary (Basawa, Mallik, McCormick and Taylor, 1991; Cavaliere, Nielsen and Rahbek, 2015), (iii) when the Hessian or the Jacobian are (near-) rank deficient (Datta, 1995; Angelini, Cavaliere and Fanelli, 2022; see also Han and McCloskey, 2019), (iv) when the (pseudo-) true value lies near or on the boundary of the parameter space (Andrews, 2000); (v) for IV\ estimators, when the instruments are weak or irrelevant (see Section \ref{Sec Example weak IV}).
+For instance, randomness of the limiting bootstrap measure may arise when (i) the score contributions have infinite variance (Athreya, 1987; Knight, 1989; Cavaliere, Georgiev and Taylor, 2016), (ii) when the data are non-stationary (Basawa, Mallik, McCormick and Taylor, 1991; Cavaliere, Nielsen and Rahbek, 2015), (iii) when the Hessian or the Jacobian are (near-) rank deficient (Datta, 1995; Angelini, Cavaliere and Fanelli, 2022; see also Han and McCloskey, 2019), (iv) when the (pseudo-) true value lies near or on the boundary of the parameter space (Andrews, 2000); (v) for IV\ estimators, when the instruments are weak or irrelevant (see Section~\ref{Sec Example weak IV}).